The latest Adobe Lightroom uses AI

 LET’S TALK ABOUT POST-PRODUCTION and AI

-There’s a term in the movie industry called “Production Hell” because, well, it is hell because it’s not fun.
-It’s stressful.
-Everything that can go wrong does go wrong.
+There’s a term in the movie industry called “Production Hell” because, well, it’s not fun.
+It’s stressful, and everything that can go wrong usually goes wrong.
 And it just doesn’t exist in the movies.
 It’s alive and well in the wedding industry.
 Producing weddings is horrible.
 That’s how your nice, beautiful girlfriend can turn into a bridezilla.
 Sorry, there’s nothing I can do about that, other than to tell you to elope to avoid the chances your fiance changing into a she-hulk.
 After you get married, production hell doesn’t end.
 There’s post-production hell.
 That’s where all the photos and videos get edited.
 And that takes a long time.
 Now, we’re living in a world of AI, and the question I keep getting asked is whether or not this technology has post-production less hellish.

 It’s been “a minute” since I last addressed this topic, and I hate to say this, but AI is getting smarter, and it’s everywhere.
 I have a love-hate relationship with technology.
 It’s on my phone.
 It’s on my computer.
 I’ve incorporated it into my post-production workflow.
 As I write this article, I have an AI called Grammarly that I use to proof my writing in real time as I tap out a sentence.
 It adds commas for me, corrects my spelling errors, and even makes sentence recommendations.
 I don’t follow all that it throws out.
 If I did, my writing voice would be lost.
 I do know that some of my competitors use it to write posts for them – 100%, beginning to end.
 It’s crazy.
 They use Chat GTP and bang, an entire article is done at the snap of a finger.
 And it’s a good article, too.
 You honestly wouldn’t know it, unless you were a professional writer.
 AI writing takes away the voice of the author.
 But most wedding planners don’t care about their “writing voice” – right?